mkosir/frontend-monorepo-boilerplate/README_CONVENTIONS.md

 ## Data immutability

-Majority of the data should be immutable (`Readonly`, `ReadonlyArray`).
-Always return new array, object etc. with the changes, not the original.
+Majority of the data should be immutable (use `Readonly`, `ReadonlyArray`, always return new array, object etc).
+To keep cognitive load low for future developers try to keep data objects small.
+Mutations should be used sparingly in cases when necessary: complex objects, performance reasoning etc.

 ## Functions